armory/documentation/_release_notes/armoryspinnaker_v2.19.7.md

 ### Armory
 Highlighted Updates describe some of the major changes in this release.
 Highlights specific to Armory Spinnaker for this release include:

-**Policy Engine**

-Armory's Policy Engine for the SDLC now also performs Runtime validation on Spinnaker pipelines.
-This means that when a pipeline runs, the Policy Engine evaluates the pipeline.
-This validation only operates on tasks that you have explicitly created policies for.
-For more information, see [Policy Engine](/spinnaker/policy-engine).

-**CVEs**

-Addressed a number of CVEs found within the Spinnaker services.

 **Service Accounts using Fiat**

 This version includes a cherry picked commit that fixes an issue with creating or updating service accounts.
 The issue caused pipeline permissions to not work.